Vouzou/PlethoraLaserCuttingMachine/README.md

 Go to Binaries/Release/ folder and run the ImportJsonApplication.exe

 You can simply select the file you want and click the "Import" button or just drag and drop a file on the window.
+You can drag and drop one file after the other.
+If you drag multiple files it will just process the first one.
 I added a folder "Profiles" with the modified json files.
 I modified the files so they comply with the schema:
 {
     "Edges": [
         id: {